inertiajs/inertia/README.md

 ## Breaking Changes

-### Vite required

-Vite is now **required** to build the adapter.
-This is because we're now using `import.meta.env.SSR` instead of `typeof window === 'undefined'`.
-This allows Vite to statically analyze and optimize the code at transpile time, and won't result in SSR-related code being shipped to the browser.

 ### Context instead of imports

 Routers and page stores now exist at the Frame level (yes, an Inertia X app has multiple routers, one for each frame).
 That means, that they are not globally exported anymore.
 Instead, they are saved in the Svelte context of each Frame: